luraess/julia-parallel-course-EGU21/README.md

 ```
 > 💡 Note that the here discussed SIA codes do not implement any flux limiter scheme to circumvent known accuracy and stability issues.
 Check out  \[[6][Jarosch13], [7][Visnjevic18]\] for further references (the [`iceflow_bench.jl`](scripts/iceflow_bench.jl) script implements the benchmark \[[6][Jarosch13]\] that reflects this issue).

 > 💡 This implementation of the SIA equations solves the steady-state.
-To achieve an implicit solution of the ice flow predictions, the physical time derivative needs to be included in the `ResH` term.
+To achieve an implicit solution of the ice flow predictions prediction over a specific time span `dt`, the physical time derivative needs to be included in the `ResH` term.
 This modification is suggested as an [exercise](#exercise) for the end of the course.

 🚧 WIP - to add:
 - output figure